 Introduction

 Biological processes of a fish population usually, if not always, vary over time and age.
 For instance, a process such as recruitment can be autocorrelated in time if the environmental or ecological process by which it is driven is autocorrelated in time (Johnson et al. 2016; Thorson et al. 2014).
 Johnson et al. (2016) found that in cases where recruitment is highly autocorrelated, ignoring this autocorrelation in stock assessment models can lead to large biases in model predictions as well as the associated uncertainty intervals.
-Population processes, such as selectivity, can also be autocorrelated among ages because adjacent age classes are often more similar in size, physiology, behavior, etc. than disparate age classes (Nielsen and Berg 2014; Berg and Nielsen 2016).
-When variations in selectivity are autocorrelated among ages, models that estimate this autocorrelation have been shown to fit data better than models that assume independent selectivity variations (Nielsen and Berg 2014).
-To date, using a two-dimensional (2D) autocorrelation structure across both ages and years to model population processes is rare.
-One exception is Cadigan (2016), who developed a state-space, age-structured assessment model for Northern Cod (Gadus morhua) where the among-age and among-year autocorrelations in natural mortality rate (M) were simultaneously estimated.
-However, Cadigan (2016) did not compare the model estimates, predictions, goodness-of-fit, or retrospective patterns under alternative 2D autocorrelation structures for M.
+Processes such as selectivity can also be autocorrelated among ages because adjacent age classes are often more similar in size, physiology, behavior, etc. than disparate age classes (Nielsen and Berg 2014; Berg and Nielsen 2016).
+When variations in selectivity are autocorrelated among ages, models that estimate this autocorrelation have been shown to fit data better than models that assume independent selectivity variations (Nielsen and Berg 2014; Xu et al. 2019).
+Using a two-dimensional (2D) autocorrelation structure across both ages and years to model population processes is rare, although Xu et al. (2019) recently implemented 2D AR(1) selectivity deviations in Stock Synthesis (Methot and Wetzel 2013).
+Another exception is Cadigan (2016), who developed a state-space, age-structured assessment model for Northern Cod (Gadus morhua) where the among-age and among-year autocorrelations in natural mortality rate (M) were simultaneously estimated.
+Cadigan (2016) did not, however, compare the model estimates, predictions, goodness-of-fit, or retrospective patterns under alternative 2D autocorrelation structures for M.